Leak: Testing

-In shell and tube heat exchangers, Eddy current testing is sometimes done in the tubes to find locations on tubes where there may be leaks or damage which may eventually develop into a leak.
+In shell and tube heat exchangers, eddy current testing is sometimes done in the tubes to find locations on tubes where there may be leaks or damage which may eventually develop into a leak.

 Corrective action

+Leakage in plants can result in inefficiency.
 In complex plants with multiple fluid systems, many interconnecting units holding fluids have isolation valves between them.
-If there is a leak in a unit, its isolation valves can be shut to "isolate" the unit from the rest of the plant.

 Leaks are often repaired by plugging the leaking holes or using a patch to cover them.
 Leaking tires are often fixed this way.
 Leaking gaskets, seals, washers, or packing can be replaced.
 Use of welding, soldering, sealing, or gluing may be other ways to fix leaks.
 Sometimes, the most practical solution is to replace the leaking unit.
 Leaking water heaters are often replaced by home or building owners.

 If there is a leak in one of the tubes of a shell and tube heat exchanger, that tube can be plugged at both ends with specially sized plugs to isolate the leak.
 This is done in the plenum(s) at the points where the tube ends connect to the tubesheet(s).
 Sometimes a damaged but not yet leaking tube is pre-emptively plugged to prevent future leakage.
 The heat transfer capacity of that tube is lost, but there are usually plenty of other tubes to pick up the heat transfer load.